Murkantilism/Chromacore/README.md

 Positive audiovisual feedback rewards players for successul gameplay, while negative feedback is non-existent.

-The prototype for this game was originally developed by Deniz Ozkaynak, Jen Tella, Korbin Shuffelton, and Jeff Fienberg at Northeastern University for the Game Assets & Prototyping class, taught by Joshua Gross.

-Development of Chromacore into a full game is continued by Deniz Ozkaynak, Ronny Mraz, Sean King, Jen Tella, and Korbin Shuffelton.

 ## Playable Game

 Android & iOS: Coming Soon